Karnal: Etymology

-The city associates itself with the mythological character Karna from the Indian epic Mahabharata.
+The city associates itself with the character Karna from the Indian epic Mahabharata.

 History

 Ancient

 At the end of 6th century A.D., the area was under the rule of the Vardhanas of Thanesar.
 The 7th century was a period of religious eclecticism, as Buddhism was declining and Hinduism was resurging in the Indo-Gangetic plains.
 The region was under Kanauji rule under the Pala Emperors of Bengal from 770 to 810 AD.
 The authority of Mihira Bhoja, the Pratihara ruler of Kanauj from 836 to 885 AD, penetrated as far as Pehowa, including Karnal.